ThomasWo/bcc-workshop/README.md

-# BeerCityCode Workshop - Containers and Orchestration work Docker and Kubernetes
+# BeerCityCode Workshop - Containers and Orchestration with Docker and Kubernetes